Empower

 - Any holes in clothing may not reveal skin that would otherwise be required to be covered (e.g. holes in jeans must not be in areas that the standards for shorts would require to be covered).

-- Hats may not be worn during lectures or chapel.
+- Hats may not be worn during chapel.

 - No pajamas outside of dorms.